 Key Audit Matters (continued) Key Audit Matter 1 : Provisions for properties under development ("PUD") and completed properties held for sale ("PHS") How our audit addressed the Key Audit Matter • For the estimated costs to completion for PUD, we reconciled them to the budgets approved by management, examined the signed construction contacts on a sample basis, or compared the anticipated completion costs to the actual costs of comparable properties with similar sizes, usages and locations of the Group in recent years.
 We found that the key estimates used in management's assessment of the provision for PUD and PHS were properly supported by the available evidence.
 Key Audit Matter 2: Classification of subsidiaries, joint ventures and associates How our audit addressed the Key Audit Matter Refer to Note 4 (b), Note 10 and Note 11 to the consolidated financial statements.
 In assessing the classification of material new investments or changes to existing investments during the year whether each of them should be accounted for as a subsidiary, a joint venture or an associate, we have performed the following procedures: As at 31 December 2017, the Group had a total of 108 property development companies, of which 85, 17 and 6 are accounted for as subsidiaries, joint ventures and associates, respectively.
 1. We obtained and examined the legal documents associated with the investees ("Investment Documents"), such as the cooperation agreements with other co-developers and articles of associations of the investee, to understand the key terms, including rights of the investors, terms of co-developers' agreements, dispute resolution provisions, termination provisions, governance structures, and profit- sharing arrangements, and assessed management's judgement by analysing these key terms against accounting standards based on our own expertise and experience.
 In cases where there have been subsequent changes to the co-developers' agreements, articles of association, governance structures etc., we critically assessed management's re-assessment to consider whether those changes impact the initial classification.
-The classification of an investment as a subsidiary, a joint venture or an associate is based on whether the Group is determined to have control, joint control or significant influence over the investee, which involves 2.
-We sent confirmation to selected co-developers to confirm the completeness of Investment Documents we obtained and there was no supplemental documents or subsequent amendments.
+The classification of an investment as a subsidiary, a joint venture or an associate is based on whether the Group is determined to have control, joint control or significant influence over the investee, which involves judgements through the analysis of various factors, including the Group's representation on the chief decision making authorities of an investee, such as board of directors' meetings and shareholders' meetings, as well as other facts and circumstances.
+2. We sent confirmation to selected co-developers to confirm the completeness of Investment Documents we obtained and there was no supplemental documents or subsequent amendments.